 Setting Limits for Ourselves

-It’s not only children who need limits—adults need them, too!
+It’s not only children who need limits—adults need them too!
 Whether it’s getting sucked into endless scrolls on social media, staying up too late, or having a few extra drinks, it’s really easy to convince ourselves that limits shouldn’t apply to us—life is hard enough without having to toe the line all the time.
 But if we’re honest, our overall quality of life begins to diminish with too much of any of these indulgences.
 So don’t be afraid to show your kids how you look after your own well being by setting limits for yourself and observing them.
 How?
-Maybe put your phone in a drawer whenever you can (“Out of sight, out of mind!”).
-Or perhaps consider an intermittent fasting program for yourself to jump start a new approach to limits.
+Maybe put your phone in a drawer whenever you can. (“Out of sight, out of mind!”)
+Or perhaps consider a fasting program (read on for more about what I’ve tried) for yourself to jump start a new approach to limits.

 The New England Journal of Medicine recently published an article that recognizes that intermittent fasting can result in increased stress resistance, increased longevity, and fewer incidences of diseases including cancer and obesity.
 “Alternating between times of fasting and eating supports cellular health, probably by triggering an age-old adaptation to periods of food scarcity called metabolic switching.
 Such a switch occurs when cells use up their stores of rapidly accessible, sugar-based fuel, and begin converting fat into energy in a slower metabolic process.”
 You may have seen what I posted on Facebook about my experience on the Prolon fasting mimicking diet (FMD), a research based 5 day program designed to biohack your body’s ability to reverse inflammation and aging, among other things.
 I highly recommend it—besides the physical benefits, it gave me a greater appreciation for what my body actually needs, what it is capable of every day, and how so much of eating is on auto-pilot.
 Contact us at GetzWell for more information, including details on how to sign-up for the 5-day Fasting Mimicking program.